 - HRC’s State Equality Index

-This annual report highlights state-level laws and policies in place to protect homeless LGBT youth.
+This annual report highlights state-level laws and policies in place to protect homeless LGBTQ youth.

 - HRC’s Municipal Equality Index

-This annual report highlights municipal-level services in place for LGBT people experiencing homelessness.
+This annual report highlights municipal-level services in place for LGBTQ people experiencing homelessness.

 Public Education & Outreach